theimowski/FsBlog/source/blog/2016/10-30-paket-why-command.md

 The new **"why"** command allows to easily determine why a given package is under Paket control.
 This in turn can help us better understand our dependencies within a project and enable smoother management.

-As of the time of writing, the command is available to play with as a [pre-release](https://github.com/fsprojects/Paket/releases) of Paket 4.
+The command is now available in [Paket 3.26](http://fsprojects.github.io/Paket/release-notes.html).

 Till next time!